ttooccooll/National-Debt-Snake/README.md

-# The-Ultimate-Snake-Game
+# National Debt Snake
-This is a simple Snake Game made with HTML,CSS and JS by me.
+You guessed it kids, this is the game of snake with a national debt theme.